The Screen Behind the Mirror

-The Screen Behind the Mirror is the fourth studio album by the German musical project Enigma, released on 14 January 2000 by Virgin Records.
+The Screen Behind the Mirror is the fourth studio album by German musical project Enigma, released on 14 January 2000 by Virgin Records.
 It was recorded at the A.R.T.
 Studios in Ibiza, Spain.
 The album was inspired by the fate of humanity and its search for meaning in the wake of the New Millennium.
 The album samples the movement "O Fortuna" from Orff's Carmina Burana, in several of the album tracks.

 Composition

 "The Gate" begins the album with its trademark Enigma horn, fused together with Elisabeth Houghton narrating astronomical facts about the fourth planet from the sun, Mars, similar to the ending title track of Vangelis' album, Albedo 0.39.
 "O Fortuna, velut Luna, statu variabilis" cuts into it rather abruptly and loudly, and ends quickly for the voice to continue the recital unfazed, as it continues deep into the next song, "Push the Limits" for 24 seconds.

 "Push the Limits" introduces first a high-paced beat, first some snare drums and then several other layers of music gradually to form a complex and multilayered track.
 Elisabeth Houghton whispers the lyrics to the song and this brings in a presumably mellow voice (actually an electric guitar solo modified to sound so) throughout the slow centre of the track, and as the music picks up, Elisabeth whispers again and the soft moans of a girl enters.
 Further strong beats brings an end to this 6'26" track as it fades to silence, leaving a blurry mumble at the end of the song, and the beginning of the next one.

 Chants of "O Fortuna, velut Luna" appears at the start of the next song, "Gravity of Love" as Ruth-Ann Boyle sings with sounds of "O Fortuna" in between.
 A woman and a man whispers a line each before Ruth-Ann resumes and "O Fortuna" comes in, following the same pattern.
 The beats of this track becomes more and more audible as each of the instruments fade away, and eventually it stops.

 "Smell of Desire" reintroduces the shakuhachi flute from the MCMXC a.D. as Jens Gad plays the guitar occasionally in the middle of the song.
 Reversed Gregorian chants from "Sadeness (Reprise)" and vocals from "Mea Culpa" lead to Sandra Cretu's whispers at song's end with more reversed chants and fades into the next track.

 Andru Donalds sings on this high tempo and rock-ish song, "Modern Crusaders", with significantly large portions of "O Fortuna" in the middle as Jens Gad plays the guitar.
 Andru continues on with the vocals and the track ends with an organ sample from Bach's "Toccata and Fugue in D Minor".